mike-gimelfarb/cocoa/docs/multivariate.rst

 superorganisms and are somewhat similar to mutation in DE.

 The current implementation is based on the original Matlab code.
-However, rather than selecting among the different strategies randomly at uniform, the COCOA implementation uses the non-stationary multi-armed bandit algorithm Rexp3 to favor the best-performing strategy over time.
+However, rather than selecting among the different strategies randomly at uniform, the current implementation uses the non-stationary multi-armed bandit algorithm Rexp3 to favor the best-performing strategy over time.